dart-lang/language/working/1426-extension-types/feature-specification-views.md

-Consider a member access (*e.g., a method call or tear-off, or a getter/setter/operator invocation*) with receiver type `W` which is a parameterized type of the form `V<T1, ..
-Tk>` where `V` is the name of _D_.
-Assume that the member access invokes or tears off a member named `m`, where `m` is exported by an export clause of the form `export n S H` in _D_, where `n` is the representation name of _D_.
+Consider a member access (*e.g., a method call or tear-off, or a getter/setter/operator invocation*) with receiver type `W` which is a parameterized type of the form `View<T1, ..
+Tk>` where `View` is the name of _DV_.
+Assume that the member access invokes or tears off a member named `m`, where `m` is exported by an export clause of the form `export n S H` in _DV_, where `n` is the representation name of _DV_.
 In this case, the member access is treated as if the receiver had had the representation type `T`.

 *For example:*